bridgechung/bridgechung.github.io/_posts/2026-04-14-dispelling-myths-play-NT-if-no-fit.markdown

 ![no-fit-no-trump-2](/images/nfnt2.png)

 In 2NT on the natural club lead, the opponents are entitled to 3 clubs, 2 diamonds, 1 red trick, and 1 spade.
 That's 7 tricks for the defense!
 This is not *anywhere* close to making.
+(I could have been a *lot* meaner!
+Move a diamond honor to E and give somebody 5 clubs...)

 What about 2S?
 I see 3 spade tricks, 2 heart tricks, a club is 6.
 The 13th heart promotes a trump trick for us for 7.
 If spades behaved, we would gain a natural spade trick.
 (It's irrelevant if spades/hearts behave in NT.
 Crazy, huh?)
 Making/down 1 versus down 2 is a big deal!
 Also, opponents in the know will know how bad 2NT is, and are more likely to double you.
 Especially on this auction.